 I am not much of a fan of Jefferson's theology nor do I care much for his views on Jesus, but I certainly agree with him on books.
 I love books.
-Yes, I have an ereader and I use it to read ebooks, but there is nothing that can replace reading a good, old-fashioned paper and ink with pages bound book while sitting in a comfortable chair.
+Yes, I have a Nook and I use it to read ebooks, but there is nothing that can replace reading a good, old-fashioned paper and ink with pages bound book while sitting in a comfortable chair.

 Jorge Luis Borges said, "I have always imagined that Paradise will be a kind of library."
 And Cicero wrote, "A room without books is like a body without a soul."